 If secreted in excess, cortisol injures the body’s tissues.

 The main role of cortisol is to keep the body fueled up during a stressful time.

-Cortisol shifts the body into a tissue-breakdown phase (catabolic), instead of tissue-repairing phase (anabolic).
+Cortisol shifts the body into a tissue-breakdown phase (catabolic) instead of tissue-building (anabolic).

 Under normal conditions, there is a balance between catabolic and anabolic phases.